morganbarrett/html-webpack-cheeky-insert-plugin/README.md

 	plugins: [
 		new HtmlWebpackPlugin(),
 		new HtmlWebpackInsertPlugin({
+			//whether the html should be inserted at the top of the document
+			top: false,

-			tag: "body"	//default tag to insert html into
+			//tag to insert html into
+			tag: "body",

+			//html to be inserted, or an array of html strings
-			html: "" 	//default html to be inserted
+			html: ""
 		})
 	]
 }